miningdream/smart-miners/README.md

 Check out our site:\nhttps://smartminers.glitchtrapbot.xyz

+#⚠️Disclaimer⚠️
-⚠️Disclaimer⚠️\nThis link isn't last forever, only for Hackaton Competition purpose.
+This link isn't last forever, only for Hackaton Competition purpose.